SecureMeeting/Secure-Meeting/docs/rest api.rst

 Creating accounts, managing your accounts, and a whole lot more.
 In Secure-Meetings' ecosystem, each part of the product has is its own API, but you will work with each of them in roughly the same way, whether over HTTP or using Websockets.

+Api Authentication
+^^^^^^^^^^^^^^^^^^

+In order to authenticate api requests, Secure Meeting uses Json Web Tokens.
+JSON Web Token is an Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.

+In order for a client to obtain these tokens to make futher requests, they must either login or create an account.
+These requests both return an authentication token when successfully completed.
+These tokens are saved in the client's local storage and used in later requests.